slackapi/python-slack-sdk/README.md

 ### Basic Usage of the Web Client
 ---

 Slack provide a Web API that gives you the ability to build applications that interact with Slack in a variety of ways.
 This Development Kit is a module based wrapper that makes interaction with that API easier.
 We have a basic example here with some of the more common uses but a full list of the available methods are available [here][api-methods].
+More detailed examples can be found in our [Basic Usage][basic-usage] guide

 #### Sending a message to Slack